milosnikic/recipes_book/README.md

 ![docker ps](images/docker-ps.png)

-And now you can verify that application is started with visiting [localhost](http://localhost:8000)
+And now you can verify that application is started with visiting [localhost](http://localhost:8000/admin) and login with credentials (test, Test)